Vibe coding: Quality of code and security issues

 Vibe coding has raised concerns about understanding and accountability.
-Developers may use AI-generated code without fully comprehending its functionality, leading to undetected bugs, errors, or security vulnerabilities.
-While this approach may be suitable for prototyping or "throwaway weekend projects" as Karpathy originally envisioned, it is considered by some experts to pose risks in professional settings, where a deep understanding of the code is crucial for debugging, maintenance, and security.
+Some developers commit AI-generated code without comprehending its functionality, leading to undetected bugs, errors, or security vulnerabilities.
+While this approach may be suitable for prototyping or "throwaway weekend projects" as Karpathy originally envisioned, it is considered by some experts to pose risks in professional settings, where a deep understanding of the code is necessary for debugging, maintenance, and security.
 Ars Technica cites Simon Willison, who stated: "Vibe coding your way to a production codebase is clearly risky.
 Most of the work we do as software engineers involves evolving existing systems, where the quality and understandability of the underlying code is crucial."

 In May 2025, Lovable, a Swedish vibe coding app, was reported to have security vulnerabilities in the code it generated, with 170 out of 1,645 Lovable-created web applications having an issue that would allow personal information to be accessed by anyone.

+In October 2025 Veracode released a study that showed that over the last 3 years LLMs had become dramatically better at generating functional code, but that the security of generated code had generally not improved.
+Moreover, larger models were not better than small ones at generating secure code.
+There was a small increase in security from the OpenAI reasoning models, but not in other reasoning models, and this increase was nothing like the improvement in generated functionality.

+In December 2025, computer security researcher Etizaz Mohsin discovered a security flaw in the Orchids vibe coding platform, which he demonstrated to a BBC News reporter in February 2026.

+A December 2025 analysis by CodeRabbit of 470 open-source GitHub pull requests found that code that was co-authored by generative AI contained approximately 1.7 times more "major" issues compared to human-written code.
+The study revealed that AI co-authored code showed elevated rates of logic errors, including incorrect dependencies, flawed control flow, misconfigurations (75% more common), and security vulnerabilities (2.74x higher).
+Additionally, they also reported high code readability issues, including formatting errors and naming inconsistencies.